Classic Audio Repair, Inc ca reg.E88859

 In 2005, Fred began seeing an individual posting on AudioKarma about repairing and restoring vintage audio.
 There were also frequent Craigslist postings depicting beautiful restorations of equipment.
 This fellow went by "JPDylon"

-In February of 2007,This individual walked into Classic Audio Repair on a Saturday after the acquisition of an amplifier through Craigslist.
+In February of 2007, this individual walked into Classic Audio Repair on a Saturday after the acquisition of an amplifier through Craigslist.
 Traipsing through the crowd, the individual introduced himself as "that JPDylon guy."
 After proving through some customer repair work on the spot his skills in audio repair, Fred hired JP to work for Classic Audio Repair.

 Who is this JPDylon guy?

 Jordan Pier, known online as JPDylon, has been servicing audio since a young age.
 His early years with electro-mechanical things started out with an obsession with antique fans.
 Even at the age of 5, he would take them apart, clean, lubricate and repair them, and use them.
+By his teenage years, it became obvious that Jordan was an electro-mechanical genius.

-During college years, he had formal training in computer hardware, troubleshooting, networking, and electronics theory at Cuyamaca College.
+During college years, Jordan had formal training in computer hardware, troubleshooting, networking, and electronics theory at Cuyamaca College.
 Though he had jobs repairing and maintaining computers and networks - he always came back to audio as a hobby.
 For a short time he even worked for Time Warner Communications as a network troubleshooter, but never found as much pleasure as repairing audio gear.